 A Blogroll of links to the sites you read is a way of acknowledging those sites you value and also recommending relevant content to your readers.
 The rule of thumb is: link to the most authoritative related references in your posts, and to the most authoritative sites in your niche in your Blogroll.

-For reasons revealed below many bloggers are no longer choosing to have blogrolls loading in their sidebars on every page of their blog.
+For reasons revealed below many bloggers are no longer choosing to have blogrolls loading in their sidebars or footers on every page of their blog.
+Where widgets display can be managed by using widget visibility settings.
 But first let’s be clear about what we are discussing.

 How to create a blogroll in WordPress